Different generations in the workplace

 Generation X is considered to place more value on the work-life balance but is considered ambitious and very hard-working in their roles.

 Generation Y/Millennials, the last generation to grow up both with and without technology.
-Perhaps the most discussed generation with a reputation for being lazy.
+Perhaps the most discussed generation.

 Generation Z/Generation 2020, possibly just entering the workforce, this group have always grown up and known technology and the use of the internet for nearly everything.

 The differences between all these generations are often thought to be dramatic and difficult to manage.
 With each one perhaps being guilty of believing that everyone outside of their own generation is inferior or incapable in some way.

 One of the main documented clashes found in most workplaces is Millennials, arriving with new ideas, new technology and a lot of change and the Boomer/Gen X disagreeing, believing the existing approach was best, with a ‘don’t fix what isn’t broken’ mentality.
 It can be difficult for both individuals to manage and feel heard as both believe they are often right.

 Some research into the differences has suggested that the ‘butting of heads’ is both generational and relative to the stage of the person’s life.
 A millennial is at the beginning of their career, their ambitious, have new ideas and keen to learn, whereas Gen X and Boomers are in the later stages of their career, perhaps supporting a family and a home.
 The difference in priorities, values and goals are often rather contrasting.

 So, how do you cater to both, where each party want different things and believe their own methods are best?
 One argument suggests that just asking what each individual want is the answer.